 If headless ecommerce provides more services, doesn’t that mean longer builds?

 What happens when additional or upgraded services are required?
 Your team has reviewed the requirements for a new platform upgrade and determined that customizations and business challenges are best solved by using external services.
 Of course, that very statement is a win for everyone — a “best” solution will be integrated into the store, no compromises necessary.

-Those optimized services, such as search, payment, personalization, inventory management, promotions, and fulfillment, can be integrated directly into the platform storefront.
+Those optimized services, such as SEO, payment, personalization, inventory management, promotions, and fulfillment, can be integrated directly into the platform storefront.
 Fewer plug-ins are slowing down the platform because these optimized services are being connected and built into the platform API.

-However, in a traditional platform, every service request sent through this plug-in-driven architecture triggers multiple steps and actions to enable the desired function.
+However, in a traditional platform, every service request sent through this plug-in-driven architecture triggers multiple steps and actions to enable the desired ecommerce functionality.
 This translates to a sluggish ecommerce experience that’s slow to load and perform and makes the web development process less efficient.
 But through the headless approach, there’s no tight coordination to worry about.
 Developers can integrate new functions directly into the commerce engine as needed.
 You get simple web architecture, fast loading speeds and more efficient web architecture.

 Read more about how agencies can support your company’s journey to digital-first operations and increased revenue.

 Contentful's API-first content platform is purpose-built for creating omnichannel digital experiences.
 The platform helps digital teams innovate, iterate and go to market faster with an agile, modern tech stack that integrates seamlessly with ecommerce tools.
 Visit the Contentful Marketplace to see these integrations, and read our customer use cases to learn more about how Contentful can help your organization grow its digital footprint.